KDPI insurgency (1989–1996): 1992

 On September 13, 1992, Iran and Turkey agreed to boost border security and clamp down on each other's Kurdish population.
 Each state's opposition uses the other state as a base for its operations.

 On September 17, 1992, two gunmen, believed to be working for the Iranian government, shot at eight KDPI officials in Bonn, Germany.
-Four KDPI politicians and their driver were killed.
+Three KDPI politicians including Sadegh Sharafkandi the secretary-general of the PDKI and their driver were assassinated.